 I’m a big fan of the Sihoo brand when it comes to office chairs, where you will often find innovation and ergonomic features usually reserved for much more expensive chairs.
 The Sihoo office office chair is no different.
 It comes with excellent adjustability all around, from a large headrest, adjustable lumbar support, to of course the kickout footrest.

 In terms of ergonomics, the Hbada takes the cake for the most adjustable back and headrest out of all the chairs in this list.
 Made of breathable mesh, both the lumbar and headrest is height adjustable, letting you dial them in to contour to your body precisely when you lay back.
 Furthermore, the headrest can be rotated 30 degrees to fit the shape of your neck better.

-All in all if you’re looking simply for a reclining office chair with mesh covering and a great deal of adjustments but no footrest, the Hbada Reclining Chair is your best option.
+All in all if you’re looking simply for a sleek reclining office chair with mesh covering and a great deal of adjustments, the Hbada Reclining Chair is your best option.